BetterWayElectronics/ps4-nor-validator/README.md

 		Info on IDU Mode: https://youtube.com/watch?v=HlpjWLbL67Y

-	11 - Regenerate New NVS (CID & UNK) (Repair Reset Loop/No Power/3BOD/Some UART Errors)
+	10 - Regenerate New NVS (CID & UNK) (Repair Reset Loop/No Power/3BOD/Some UART Errors)

 		Will entirely regenerate and reset your NVS while also retaining important per-console data.
 Will likely fix reboot loops, no power and 3 beep of death issues.
 		Can also likely repair consoles that have sceRegMgrCntlStart or partition mount errors or other obscure UART errors.

 		Will ask for patch options, they're only really important if you're doing an APU change/swap or if the patch failed.
 Yes you can do that!

-	12 - Patch IDATA Keys
+	11 - Patch IDATA Keys

 		Experimental.
 Will corrupt/damage/alter part of your IDATA file, which stores a lot of keys.
 This will be developed further in the future.
 		Banned PSN?
 Give it a go!

-	13 - Upload Only

-		If this appears, you have a good connection to my server and you can upload without validating - good if you forgot to do it earlier.
-Does not appear if offline.
-		Can also upload your UART output if you saved it as a .txt file and stored it with your NOR dump.
-I highly recommend doing this for BLOD consoles!
+Idps Error?
+Give it a go!

+	12 - Read Error Codes & Fault Statistics

+		Error Codes relating to hardware issues that prevented the console from booting will be read and parsed.
+Also has statistics on these errors.

-	13/14 - Validate
+	13 - Validate

 		Will scan the entire dump from start to finish and produce a readable validation output in HTML format.
 Becomes option 11 if server is offline.

 ## File Information: ##
-	File MD5: C1EDC5043D4049B1991B15B69AED4E5C
+	File MD5: 805FC91E9DD783E7EEB518ED0967557E
 	Technical Support: Whatsapp

 	System Requirements: